Back to Blog

 "Photo not found for lot"

-The lot number in your CSV doesn't match any photo filename.
-Check for leading zero mismatches first -- that's the most common cause.
+The lot number in your CSV doesn't match any photo filenames.
+Check for leading zero mismatches and make sure your photo folder contains files for every lot in the CSV.

-1. Column mapping -- formats your lot data into HiBid's exact column structure
+1. Column mapping -- Automatically formats your data into HiBid's expected structure

-3. Character sanitization -- strips or replaces characters that break CSV parsing before you ever see an error
+3. Character sanitization -- Strips or replaces problematic characters before export

-4. Lead extraction -- generates a concise, searchable title from the full description
+4. Lead generation -- Extracts a concise title from the full description

-5. Validation -- catches duplicate lot numbers, missing photos, and format issues before you attempt the upload
+5. Validation -- Checks for duplicate lot numbers, missing photos, and format issues before you upload

 Step-by-Step: Manual HiBid Upload